LoopZ/V8Power/EXAMPLES/README.txt

 Example 1 (EX01.BAT)

-Simple test to determine if the batch file is running under DOSBox or other versions of DOS that don't support "set /p".
+Simple test to determine if the batch file is running under the default DOSBox command shell or other versions of DOS that don't support "set /p".

-DOSBox does not support I/O redirection at present.
+The DOSBox default command shell does not support I/O redirection at present.
 This is not a limitation of V8PT.
-But, it is to be noted that DOSBox does not support it.
+But, it is to be noted that shell does not support it.
 Therefore, batch files that run on DOSBox must work around this limitation.
 Things like querying the current cursor shape with "vcursor /q" will function, but there is now way to save it's output.
-See Example 2 for a workaround to this issue.
+See Example 2 for a possible workaround to this specific issue.

+If I/O redirection or "SET /P" is still required, you could use an alternate command shell under DOSBox that supports it.
+FreeDOS's FreeCOM shell is a good choice that supports both and can be run inside DOSBox to completely work around both issues.

 -------------------------------------------------------------------------------